 House of Anansi Submissions

-Before submitting, please take the time to familiarize yourself with our imprints (see below) and recent books to see if your work fits with Anansi’s publishing program.
+House of Anansi Press is always open to direct submissions from authors via our online portal.
+Before submitting, please familiarize yourself with our imprints (see below) and recent books to ensure your work fits within the scope of Anansi’s publishing program.

 WHAT WE PUBLISH